 Federal law requires institutions of higher education, like TCC, to annually prepare and publish a report concerning campus crime statistics and security policies.
-The report is distributed through appropriate publications, mailings, or computer networks to all current students and employees and all prospective students and employees upon request.

-A copy of this report may be obtained online at https://www.tulsacc.edu/campus-life/campus-safety/clery-act and in-person by visiting one of our TCC Police offices.
+This report is distributed through electronic mail and posting to the College's website to all current students and employees, as well as to all prospective students and employees upon request.
+The report contains annual specific campus crime and arrests statistics and campus policies and practices intended to promote crime awareness, campus safety, and security.
+Copies of this report may be obtained online and by visiting one of our main campus police offices.